Chemical Characterization of a Legacy Aqueous Film-Forming Foam Sample and Developmental Toxicity in Zebrafish (Danio rerio)

 Results:

 We identified more than 100 PFAS.
-Of the PFAS detected, PFOS was measured at the highest concentration (9410 milligrams per liter) followed by PFHxS (1500 milligrams per liter).
-Fourteen nonfluorinated compounds were identified with dodecyl sulfate and tetradecyl sulfate the most abundant at 547.8 and 496.4 milligrams per liter, respectively.
-An median lethal concentration of 7.41 times 10 begin superscript negative 4 end superscript percent AFFF was calculated, representing a dilution of the 3% formulation.
+Of the PFAS detected, PFOS was measured at the highest concentration () followed by PFHxS ().
+Fourteen nonfluorinated compounds were identified with dodecyl sulfate and tetradecyl sulfate the most abundant at 547.8 and , respectively.
+An of AFFF was calculated, representing a dilution of the 3% formulation.
 TDS was the most toxic of the constituents tested but could not predict the AFFF phenotype in larval zebrafish.
 PFOS exposure recapitulated the reduction in length but could not predict effects on development of the liver, which was the tissue most sensitive to AFFF.

 Discussion: